David Terrell (wide receiver)

-David Terrell (born March 13, 1979) is a former American football wide receiver.
-After playing college football at the University of Michigan, he was selected as the eighth pick in the first round of the 2001 NFL Draft by the Chicago Bears of the National Football League (NFL).
+David Terrell (born March 13, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+After playing college football for the Michigan Wolverines, he was selected as the eighth pick in the first round of the 2001 NFL draft by the Chicago Bears.
 He played five seasons, during which he caught nine touchdown passes.